 Despite the elite media’s refusal to report on the remarkable successes of Trump in delivering on so many of his bold promises and presiding over a resurgent economy, the president sits in a strong position for reelection, his prospects only strengthened by a weak, scattered, and radical field of Democratic candidates.

 You can bet the farm that Democrats indeed do realize that the only way to beat Trump – absent a sharp downward turn in the economy – is to keep up their machine-gun fire of accusations and insinuations about the president, hoping one of their shots will hit the target.
-If not, they are likely to make Trump’s comfortable 14% margin over Hillary Clinton in the 2016 Electoral College look like a squeaker.We value your comments!
-Please weigh in on our comment section below.
+If not, they are likely to make Trump’s comfortable 14% margin over Hillary Clinton in the 2016 Electoral College look like a squeaker.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com